-The Portfolio is maintained to meet anticipated daily cash needs for Corporation operations, capital projects, and debt service payments.
+The Portfolio is maintained to meet anticipated daily cash needs for Corporation operations.
 The objectives of the Portfolio are to:

 - A. Ensure safety of principal by investing only in high-credit quality investments for which a strong secondary market exists which are designed to assure on-going suitability and marketability of such investments; - B. Ensure that anticipated cash flows are matched with adequate investment liquidity; - C. Limit market and credit risk through diversification; and - D. Attain a market yield commensurate with the objectives and restrictions set forth in this Policy.